 Your Zakat has the power to transform people’s lives in over 30 countries.

 Islamic Relief ensures Zakat donations from Canada and around the world are used in the most transparent and effective ways.

 All our projects are Zakat compliant, targeting those most in need.

 Zakat al-Fitr (also called fitra or fitrana) is a charitable donation given before Eid al-Fitr prayer.
 It is equal to the price of one meal, which is estimated at $10, given on behalf of every member of the family.
 You can make sure to pay your Zakat al-Fitr on time by giving it online!

 Zakat is not just a fundamental pillar of Islam – it is also a revolutionary concept with the potential to ease the suffering of millions around the world.
 For those who have to pay Zakat, it is an obligation, but for the orphans, widows and people struck by tragedies, it’s the difference between life and death.

 Frequently Asked Questions

 Zakat al-Fitr should be paid on behalf of everyone in the family.
 There are some scholars that recommend that Zakat al-Fitr is also paid on behalf of unborn children after the 120th day of pregnancy, but do not view it as obligatory.
 Most scholars do agree, however, that Zakat al-Fitr should be paid on behalf of the baby after his/her birth.
-Please do consult with your local imam or scholar for further clarification.
+Please do consult with your local Imam or scholar for further clarification.

-An agent is someone who facilitates your paying of Zakat-ul-Fitr because they are better placed to distribute it.
+An agent is someone who facilitates your paying of Zakat al-Fitr because they are better placed to distribute it.
 You can pay them in currency because it is as if you are asking them to pay on your behalf.
 We use that money to buy the food which we give to the appropriate recipients.
 So it is as if you are the one giving food rather than currency.